Des Wahnsinns fette Beute

-Des Wahnsinns fette Beute ("Madness' juicy prey") is the eleventh studio album by German rock band Oomph!.
-It was described by the band as being a big change from their normal gothic and industrial type of music.
+Des Wahnsinns fette Beute ("Madness' juicy prey") is the eleventh studio album by German Neue Deutsche Härte band Oomph!.
+It was released on 29 May 2012 through American record label Columbia records.
+It was described by the band as being a big change from their usual gothic and industrial metal type of music.
 This made the album highly anticipated amongst fans and the German rock music community.
 One single was released from the album, "Zwei Schritte vor" (Two Steps Forward), on 4 May 2012.